jtad009/pangaea-pub-sub-server/README.md

 ### Testing

-Find file **.env.testing** in your root directory and set the environment variables listed below:
+Find file **.env.test** in your root directory and set the environment variables listed below:

 * **DB_CONNECTION**
 * **DB_HOST**